 Liquidity Risk.
 Liquidity risk exists when particular investments are difficult to sell.
 The Portfolio may not be able to sell these investments at the best prices or at the value the Portfolio places on them.
 In such a market, the value of such investments and the Portfolio's share price may fall dramatically.
 Investments that are illiquid or that trade in lower volumes may be more difficult to value.
 The market for high-yield debt securities ("junk bonds") may be less liquid and therefore these securities may be harder to value or sell at an acceptable price, especially during times of market volatility or decline.
 Investments in foreign securities tend to have greater exposure to liquidity risk than U.S. securities.
 Liquidity can decline unpredictably in response to overall economic conditions or credit tightening.
-An unexpected increase in Portfolio redemption requests, including requests from Participating Insurance Companies who may own a significant percentage of the Portfolio's share price and increase the Portfolio's liquidity risk and/or Portfolio expenses.
+An unexpected increase in Portfolio redemption requests, including requests from Participating Insurance Companies who may own a significant percentage of the Portfolio's shares, could cause the Portfolio to sell its holdings at a loss or at undesirable prices and adversely affect the Portfolio's share price and increase the Portfolio's liquidity risk and/or Portfolio expenses.

 Debt Securities Risk.
 The market value of a debt security may decline due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
 The debt securities market can be susceptible to increases in volatility and decreases in liquidity.
 Increases in volatility and decreases in liquidity may be caused by a rise in interest rates (or the expectation of a rise in interest rates).
 Prices of bonds and other debt securities tend to move inversely with changes in interest rates.
 Typically, a rise in rates will adversely affect debt securities and, accordingly, will cause the value of the Portfolio's investments in these securities to decline.
-When interest rates fall, the values of already-issued securities ("junk bonds"), unlike investment grade debt securities, may fluctuate unpredictably and not necessarily inversely with changes in interest rates.
+When interest rates fall, the values of already-issued securities generally rise, although investments in new securities may be at lower yields.
+The prices of high-yield debt securities ("junk bonds"), unlike investment grade debt securities, may fluctuate unpredictably and not necessarily inversely with changes in interest rates.
 Economic and other developments can adversely affect debt securities markets.